 Whatever your goal is, break it down into smaller, manageable tasks with rewards.
 Set a deadline for each of those tasks.
 This process can make even the biggest of goals feel more manageable and achievable, giving you more control.

-To maintain motivation, think about the bigger picture and visualize the results.
+To stay motivated and positive, think about the bigger picture and visualize the results.
 When setting goals for the new year—or any time, for that matter—think about what it will feel like to reach your goal.
 Consider the effort and hard work it will take to get there, but then imagine the excitement and relief you will feel when you’ve achieved your goal.
 This is the fuel that will drive you to keep going, no matter what.

 Consistency is a key ingredient to success and staying motivated.
 As humans, we’re creatures of habit.
 Those habits, whether beneficial or not, breed success or failure.
 Think about weight loss.
 It’s not sustainable to lose weight suddenly in a short amount of time.
 It requires a shift in lifestyle to find out the techniques that work for your body, and then practicing them consistently.